-Income forms are to let the IRS know how much money you made in the previous year.
+Income forms let the IRS know how much money you made in the previous year.
 This helps them to sort you into a tax bracket and determines how much you’ll pay in taxes.
 (More on that later.)

-2022/2023 Tax Brackets
+2023 Tax Brackets

 Now that you know how to file your tax return, let’s take a quick look at tax brackets.
 First of all, what is a tax bracket?
 In short, a tax bracket determines how much you pay in taxes.

-This is because your tax bracket is (roughly speaking) the amount of money you make in a year.
+This is because your tax bracket is (roughly speaking) the amount you make in a year.
 The amount you pay in taxes is based on your yearly income, so knowing your tax bracket can help you avoid nasty surprises.

 Now, this is where it gets a little tricky.
-When you’re in higher tax brackets, you’ll pay different tax rates for each bracket.
-So for a single person, any income up to $9,950 is taxed at 10%.
-Any income from $9,951 to $40,525 is taxed at 12%.
-Income from $40,526 to $86,375 is taxed at 22% and so on.
+You’ll pay different tax rates for each bracket in higher tax brackets.
+So for a single person, any income up to $22,000 is taxed at 10%.
+Any income over $22,000 is taxed at 12%.
+Income over $89,450 is taxed at 22%, and Income over $190,750 is taxed at 24%.